 Debugging and troubleshooting are essential parts of developing microservices with Java Spring.
 Fortunately, the Spring framework provides a number of tools for debugging and troubleshooting applications.
 These include the Spring Boot Actuator and the Spring Boot Admin.

-The Spring Boot Actuator is a set of tools that allow you to monitor the performance and health of your application.
+Spring Boot Actuator allows you to monitor the health and performance of your application.
 It provides metrics and logs that you can use to identify any issues with your application.
 The Spring Boot Admin is a web-based dashboard that provides a graphical view of the application’s performance.
 This makes it easier to identify and fix any issues.

 Best practices for developing microservices with Java Spring

 When developing microservices with Java Spring, there are a number of best practices that you should follow.
 First and foremost, it is important to keep the codebase clean and organised.
 This will make it easier to maintain the application and ensure that it remains bug-free.